 cell volume) correlating directly with rises in the M. haemofelis copy number, whereas the values

 of the cats infected with M. haemominatum remained within the reference range .
-There are, however, anecdotal reports of FIV+ cats suffering severe clinical symptoms from haemominatum and responding poorly to standard therapy.
-Whether similar atypical responses occur in cats without FIV is unclear.
+However, whereas M. haemominatum is usually not associated with clinical disease, it does, according to several sources , cause anemia in cats carrying pre-existing FIV or FeLV infection, and anecdotal reports suggest a suboptimal response to standard therapy.
 Estimates of the prevalence of these mycoplasmas within feline populations vary.
 A recent U.S. study of 310 cats with regenerative anemia found “overall prevalences of Mhm, Mhf, and Mtc [mixed] infection were 23.2%

 (72/310), 4.8% (15/310), and 6.5% (20/310), respectively” .
 An internal study performed at